booleanbites/houzi-doc/_docs/hooks-widgets/add_langauge.md

 #### Step 2
 Then you also have to mention the path in `pubspec.yaml`.
 Go to `Project_HOME > pubspec.yaml` and find the assets section.
-Copy your localized strings file name and mention it.
+Copy your localized strings file name and mention it like following example.
 ```
 assets:
   ...
     - assets/localization/en_localization.json
     - assets/localization/YOUR-LANGUAGE-CODE_localization.json
   ...
 ```